Battle of the Santa Cruz Islands: Carrier action on 26 October: post-first strike actions

 At 11:35, with Hornet out of action, Enterprise heavily damaged, and the Japanese assumed to have one or two undamaged carriers in the area, Kinkaid decided to withdraw Enterprise and her screening ships from the battle.
 Leaving Hornet behind, Kinkaid directed the carrier and her task force to retreat as soon as they were able.
-Between 11:39 and 13:22, Enterprise recovered 57 of the 73 airborne U.S. aircraft as she retreated.
-The remaining U.S. aircraft ditched in the ocean, and their aircrews were rescued by escorting warships.
+Between 11:39 and 13:22, Enterprise recovered 57 of the 73 airborne US aircraft as she retreated.
+The remaining US aircraft ditched in the ocean, and their aircrews were rescued by escorting warships.

 Between 11:40 and 14:00, the two undamaged Japanese carriers, Zuikaku and Jun'yō, recovered the few aircraft that returned from the morning strikes on Hornet and Enterprise and prepared follow-up strikes.
 It was now that the devastating losses sustained during these attacks became apparent.
 Lt.
 Cmdr.
 Masatake Okumiya, Jun'yō's air staff officer, described the return of the carrier's first strike groups: